cyhyraethz/d2-sp-mods/README.md

 - Spawn all missing super unique monsters
 - Add gamble refresh button
 - Charms only work in 4x10 section of expanded inventory
+- Enables shift + left click to move items to belt from stash or cube (potions, etc)
-- Enable ctrl click to move items between inventory/stash/cube and to drop items
+- Enables ctrl + left click to move items between inventory/stash/cube and to drop items
-- Infinite quest rewards for imbue, socketing, and personalization that costs gold
+- Repeatable quest rewards for imbue, socketing, and personalization that costs gold
 - Anya bug fix (resistance scroll quest reward works even after dying in a game)
 - Faster loading for multiplayer games (e.g. for multiboxing over TCP/IP)